01-edu/public/subjects/using-reduce/README.md

 - `adder` that receives an array and adds its elements.

-- `sumOrMul` that receives an array and adds or multiplies its elements depending on whether the element is an odd or an even number.
+- `sumOrMul` that receives an array and adds or multiplies its elements depending on whether the element is an odd or an even number, where:
+    - even = multiply
+    - odd = add

 - `funcExec` that receives an array of functions and executes them.